 If they haven’t done so already, industrial facilities that deal with large amounts of metal scrap need to serious consider putting their fleets of forklift trucks out to pasture.
 Automated solutions like PRAB conveying systems are designed to quickly and efficiently move this material out of the work zone to an area where it can be processed, disposed of or recycled.

-Whether your specific application calls for steel belt conveyors, drag conveyors, trough conveyors or any of our other conveying and load-out systems, a custom PRAB solution can minimize hazardous conditions in your workplace caused by the material you handle, as well as the equipment you use to move that material.
-Or should we say, used to use.
+Whether your specific application calls for steel belt conveyors, drag conveyors, trough conveyors, or any of our other conveying and load-out systems, a custom PRAB solution can minimize hazardous conditions in your workplace caused by the material you handle and the equipment you use to move that material—or should we say, used to use.

 The forklift truck dates back to 1906.
 More than 110 years later, we would say it’s had a good run.
-But the time has come to consider conveying as an alternative solution to equipment that’s become too costly and potentially dangerous to operate.
+But the time has come to consider conveying as an alternative solution to equipment that’s become too costly and potentially dangerous.